-Looking for additional clarificaiton on LNCC exam eligibilty requirements?
+Looking for additional clarification on LNCC exam eligibility requirements?
 Take a look at some of the following frequently submitted questions to help address your inquiry:

 A: The case review would be fine.
 If the conference presentation topic is legal nurse consultant related (fits into the ‘Scope and Content Codes’)- then the hours would be fine as well.